santisoler/iag-usp-2022/slides.md

 ## What can we do?

 - Share your code under open-source licenses <!-- .element: class="fragment" -->
+- Cite the software you use <!-- .element: class="fragment" -->
 - Value OSS development in applications <!-- .element: class="fragment" -->
 - Fund open-source software development <!-- .element: class="fragment" -->